Exploring Eggs In Zumbini®

 And, of course, musical eggs are just as delicious as food eggs!

 I like to assume these are super delicious to little ones because the name itself is food!
-While they are exploring how this instrument creates sounds by placing it in their mouth, little ones are also figuring out the shape, size, and texture of eggs that are different from all other instruments.
+While exploring how this instrument creates sounds by placing it in their mouth, little ones are also figuring out the shape, size, and texture of eggs that are different from all other instruments.
 How can this distinct oval shape have smooth sides and no edges?
 (Again, no worries, eggs are cleaned after every class!)

-Go to a Zumbini class soon, where you and your little one will get to shake some eggs, make some music, and make lots of memories together!
+Go to a Zumbini® class soon, where you and your little one will get to shake some eggs, make some music, and make lots of memories together!